What’s not to love about homemade fish cakes?

 - If you want to, you can prepare your sweet potato fish cakes ahead of time and place them in the fridge before frying.
 We left some of ours in the fridge and cooked them up for lunch the following day.

-- Smoked trout is also tasty on its own with a salad or as part of a potato salad.
+- Smoked trout is also tasty on its own with a salad, as part of a potato salad or you could also make this fabulously tasty – and easy – smoked trout pate.